earthly/website/blog/_posts/2022-12-15-cmake-vs-make-diff.md

 ## Conclusion

-In this article, you’ve learned the differences between CMake and Make, as well as the advantages of using CMake including its active development, dependency management, and cross-platform capabilities.
+In this article, you've learned the differences between CMake and Make, as well as the advantages of using CMake including its active development, dependency management, and cross-platform capabilities.
 If you're looking to explore other build tools, check out [Apache Buildr](https://buildr.apache.org), [Apache Maven](https://maven.apache.org), and [Gradle](https://gradle.org).

+{% include cta/cta1.html %}

 ## Outside Article Checklist